 As with slip and fall cases or construction site injuries, dog bite cases fall under the premises liability umbrella.
 This means that if you do file a lawsuit, the dog’s owner is not the one who has to pay.
 It is an insurance company with deep pockets that bears the burden.
 Thus, you should never feel guilty or conflicted if a lawsuit is necessary.
-At Kroll & Johnson, P.C., we have experience with Oregon-based dog bite cases.
+At Johnson Law, we have experience with Oregon-based dog bite cases.
 There is no risk to you, as the initial consult is free, and we do not get paid unless you win your case.

 First, it is important to seek immediate medical attention because dog bites are prone to infection and must be thoroughly cleaned and disinfected before any sutures (stitches) can be applied.
 Also, right after you are bitten, make sure you identify the dog and the dog’s owner.
 This is crucial because any claim must be made against the dog’s owner as it is the dog owner’s home insurance company who actually pays for your injury compensation.

 Next, report the dog bite to the appropriate government agency.
 This is usually an animal control agency or a law enforcement agency.
 Finally, make sure to take pictures of the dog bite injury.
 Make sure to contact an experienced personal injury attorney as soon as possible after suffering the injury so that the proper steps can be taken to begin preparing your case.